ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 - <a id="vajjala2022sota">Sowmya Vajjala, and Ramya Balasubramaniam.</a> "What do we Really Know about State of the Art NER?." *arXiv preprint arXiv:2205.00034* (2022).
 - <a id="pan2017wikiann">Xiaoman Pan, Boliang Zhang, Jonathan May, Joel Nothman, Kevin Knight, and Heng Ji.</a> 2017.
 [Cross-lingual Name Tagging and Linking for 282 Languages](https://aclanthology.org/P17-1178).
 In *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pages 1946–1958, Vancouver, Canada.
 Association for Computational Linguistics.
 - <a id="tsvetkov2017opportunities">Yulia Tsvetkov</a>, 2017.
 Opportunities and Challenges in Working with Low-Resource Languages.
 Language Technologies Institute, Carnegie Mellon University. [[Slides]](https://www.cs.cmu.edu/~ytsvetko/jsalt-part1.pdf).
+- <a id="morales2017diskarte">Marie Rose H. Morales</a>, 2017.
+Defining Diskarte: Exploring Cognitive Processes, Personality Traits, and Social Constraints in Creative Problem Solving, *Philippine Journal of Psychology* vol. 50, no. 2.